 You have made a barrel with a wide support grip!

 Tips for beginners

 - Wipe the pole all the time.
 Before, during and after training, wipe the pole with an alcohol solution and a soft cloth at all times.
 This will help to keep the pole dry all the time for a better grip on your skin.
 This means that there is less chance to get injured, and in general, it is easier to perform tricks and elements on a dry wiped pole.

 - Wear shorts and a top.
-Many beginners are embarrassed to wear such frank things in the first few lessons.
+Many beginners are embarrassed to wear suitable pole dance clothing in the first few lessons.
 Don’t worry!
 This shape will allow you to stay on the pole better and not to slide.
 Again, it’s safer than training in leggings and T-shirts.
 You’ll always have to make hooks under your knees, armpits, waist level, and between your thighs.
 Doing this with your skin open is much easier.

 - Think about magnesia.
 Many pole dancers use a special remedy for dry skin – magnesia.
 It’s the same substance that bodybuilders use, for example, to lubricate their hands to take the weight of the barbell.
-In the case of the pole, liquid magnesium is the most suitable powder.
+In the case of the pole, magnesium powder like this one on Amazon is most suitable.
 But if your palms are dry enough without it and do not sweat, try without it.

 - Don’t worry if you can’t do something at first.
 In the beginning it can be difficult.
 But with a little effort, you will not notice how progress will become more obvious not only for you but also for the coach.
 It won’t be so difficult for you to do climbing, you will be able to do a variety of twists and beautiful handstands after a few weeks of training.
 The main thing is to keep your hands up and work on yourself.
-And you will definitely succeed!
+Remember, nothing is easy to start with and you will definitely succeed with some effort!

 When you’ve mastered these starter pole moves, it’s time to take a look at intermediate pole dance moves.